mayankyadav23/Data-Analysis-with-Python/README.md

-# 📊 Data Analysis with Python Certification Projects
+# 📊 Data Analysis with Python - FCC

 ## 🔍 Overview
 Data Analysis has been around for a long time.
 Up until a few years ago, it was often practiced using expensive, closed-source tools like Tableau.
 However, with the rise of Python, SQL, and other open-source libraries, data analysis has become more accessible and powerful.